Internet2/tier-grouper/README.md

 will run two containers - one for grouper and one for mysql.

-Because the Grouper application installer from the Grouper developers depends on the database being present when the app is installed, we need to create the database first and have the database container running *before* starting the build script for the grouper container.
+Because the Grouper application installer from the Grouper developers depends on the database being present and running when the app is installed, we need to create the database first and have the database container running *before* starting the build script for the grouper container.
+The database also has to be running at a predictable location since Grouper's isntall script asks for a hostname for the database.

 *Step 1:* Create a mysql database, and persist the data in the directory mysql_persistent_data Note you should change the default root password for the mysql database and the